 If you manage to make a settlement with the lender and agree repayment terms, then the lender may apply to the court to discharge the well-charging order.

-First the creditor must get a judgment order, and then an execution order (usually a fi fa order) and if the execution order doesn’t result in payment of the debt the creditor may get a judgment mortgage on your property.
+First the creditor gets a judgment order.
+Then they get an execution order usually called a fi fa order.
+If the execution order doesn’t result in payment of the debt, the creditor can get a judgment mortgage on your property.

-A number of different execution orders are available.
-Generally, execution orders remain in force for a year but may be renewed.
+A number of execution orders are available.
+Generally, execution orders remain in force for a year, but may be renewed.

 Fi fa order

-The execution order most commonly used to enforce a High Court judgment for a specific amount of money is an order of fieri facias (the literal meaning is “that you cause to be done” and the orders are generally called orders of fi fa) These orders are issued by the Central Office of the High Court.
+The execution order most commonly used to enforce a High Court judgment for a specific amount of money is an order of fieri facias.
+They are generally called orders of fi fa.
+These orders are issued by the Central Office of the High Court.

-Registration of the judgment mortgage does not have any automatic immediate effect until the judgment creditor decides either to force a sale or to claim entitlement to the proceeds of a sale by the judgment debtor.
+Registration of the judgment mortgage does not have any automatic immediate effect until the judgment creditor decides to either:

-A judgment mortgage has broadly the same effect as a conventional mortgage and can be enforced by way of a mortgage suit - see above.
+A judgment mortgage has broadly the same effect as a conventional mortgage and can be enforced with a mortgage suit.